mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Justice League
 ```

 As we can see, the list of movies is randomly created by merging the original lists.
-For example, the "Fast & Furious" movie belongs to Gal Godot, which was emitted as the second value by the first flow.
+For example, the "Fast & Furious" movie belongs to Gal Gadot, which was emitted as the second value by the first flow.
 Then, we have a film by Ben Affleck and the first movie by Henry Cavill.
 The program continues in this way until all the movies are emitted.

 We can set the level of concurrency to 1, and we can see that the output will be linearized, printing all the films of an actor before moving to the next one: